slideloft/new-docs/run-api-server/running.md

 If you see that ingestion is not proceeding for a very long period of time:

 1. Check the RAM usage on the machine.
 It's possible that system ran out of RAM and it using swap memory that is extremely slow.
-2. If above is not the case, file a new issue in [the Horizon repository](https://github.com/stellar/go/tree/master/services/horizon).
+2. If above is not the case, file a new issue in [the Expansion repository](https://github.com/stellar/go/tree/master/services/Expansion).

 ### CPU usage goes high every few minutes

 This is _by design_.
-Horizon runs a state verifier routine that compares state in local storage to history archives every 64 ledgers to ensure data changes are applied correctly.
-If data corruption is detected, Horizon will block access to endpoints serving invalid data.
+Expansion runs a state verifier routine that compares state in local storage to history archives every 64 ledgers to ensure data changes are applied correctly.
+If data corruption is detected, Expansion will block access to endpoints serving invalid data.

 We recommend keeping this security feature turned on; however, if it's causing problems \(due to CPU usage\) this can be disabled by `--ingest-disable-state-verification` CLI param or `INGEST-DISABLE-STATE-VERIFICATION` env variable.